Johnnyzhang-chn/Conference_Recommendation/README.md

 ### BERT

-Train a text classification model based on the BERT architecture for a Chinese text classification task.
+Train a text classification model based on the BERT architecture.
 It demonstrates how to preprocess data, create custom datasets, build a model, and perform training and evaluation using PyTorch and the Hugging Face Transformers library.

 ## Data Acquisition